Note: This is all deutero-canonical information and subject to change without notice.

 The major races are well known.
 What about the less common (in western Noefra, anyway) ones?

 For each of these, the words in [square brackets] are the corresponding mechanical race or subrace to use for stats.

-- Goroesi [drow]: These dark-skinned, subterranean elves trace their ancestry back to the 2nd Age, where they were engineered by the dominant Rheolwr elves to serve as slave-masters and overseers.
+- Goroesi [drow]: These dark-skinned, subterranean elves trace their ancestry back to the 2nd Age, where they were engineered by the dominant Rheolwr elves to serve as crafters.
 They were given dark skin, white hair, and unusual eye-colors to distinguish them from the master race.
-At Moonsfall, groups of them took magical refuge in Shadow; when they returned they found the light unbearable and so made their homes in caves and underground areas in Moon's Vengeance (the site of the former capital, now a broken wasteland).
-They've been very quiet since then, being both few in number and xenophobic (especially toward high elves).
+At Moonsfall, they retreated to an underground citadel and implored Kel'dan, She Who Breaks Space, to take them out of time for a season.
+They returned at the Cataclysm and have slowly been expanding in that hostile wilderness.
 Now, in the Age of Hope, they're starting to make their presence felt outside their ancestral lands.

 - Cysgoroesi [shadar-kai]: These are distant cousins of the elves--they were Aelves who begged for admission to the Astral after the Dawn War.
 They were rejected but did not return unchanged.
 They spend their adult lives wandering the planes as historians and recorders.
 They only rarely intervene in mortal affairs, as they consider themselves merely observers.
 If you see an elven-looking person on the fringes of things, simply watching, it might be a Cysgor.

 Unlike most mortals, they can easily transition through the liminal Shadow.
 They have built fortress cities in this bleak landscape from which they observe the mortal plane and send out investigators.